xiaochenghua/AXAttributedString/README.md

 Maybe it can help you simplify the creation of attribute texts.

-Deployment by iOS 7.0+, coding with ObjC.
+Deployment by iOS 7.0+, base on ObjC.

 ### Installation
 ```